You are here

 Knowledge and Abilities

-Ability to: Establish and maintain effective relationships with individuals and groups; speak and write effectively; use special equipment for evaluation and remediation of communication disorders; work as a member of a multi-disciplinary team.
+Ability to: establish and maintain effective relationships with individuals and groups; speak and write effectively; use special equipment for evaluation and remediation of cognitive, communication and swallowing disorders; work as a member of a multi-disciplinary team.

 Legal Requirement(s)